platedodev/PeopleWatchingLiveCoding/README.md

 Just a bash script which creates a file (/tmp/live_users.txt).
 This file is updated with how many users are watching your channel.

+# How to use it?
+If you're streaming using OBS you can create a text source and choose this file /tmp/live_users.txt.

 # Installation
 Download this file, uncompress
 ```